ryankyleocampo-github/ryankyleocampo-github/README.md

 # Hi there, I'm Ryan Kyle (RK)

-**Full-Stack Web and Software Developer**
+**Web and Software Developer | Digital Marketer**

 ---

 ##  About Me

-As the founder of RekreatePH—a Manila-based digital marketing agency with a tech twist and AI Automationns—I architect websites, web apps, and custom software that make brands pop.
+As the founder of Rekreate Digital—a Manila-based digital marketing agency with a tech twist and AI Automationns—I architect websites, web apps, and custom software that make brands pop.
 With 3+ years experience, I fuse clean code, AI automations, and seamless API integrations.

 ---